-1. Install the front corners of the shelf panel into the top rear guides.
+1. Align the front corners of the shelf panels with the lock position on the backside of the top rear guides.
 Press down on the shelf panel to lock it into place.
 2. Twist the knob on the underside of the panel and lower the shelf leg.

-Rear Shelf Leg Release Knob

-3. Install the shelf leg into the liftgate latch area as labeled on the rear scuff plate.
+Rear Shelf Leg Release Knob 3.
+Install the shelf leg into the liftgate latch area as labeled on the rear scuff plate.